 Property division can be an extremely complex process in a Texas divorce.
 As a community property state, the Texas courts seek to divide all property obtained by either spouse during the marriage equally between the parties, with few exceptions.
 Any assets owned by the spouses prior to the marriage are considered separate property and may not be included in the division, but it needs to be proven that they are indeed separate property.

 To protect your right to a fair share of the marital property, it is important that you have a qualified Dallas-Fort Worth-area attorney representing you from the start.
-At the law office of Phillip A. Linder, we have more than 20 years of experience in these family law matters.
+At The Linder Firm, we have more than 20 years of experience in these family law matters.

 Committed To Protecting Your Property Rights